fmaule/study-group/promises-async-await/README.md

 You can achieve that in three ways:

-chaining the function to a .then
+chaining the function to a .then, and resolving the promise

 ```
 yourAsyncFunction()